 Projects succeed and fail for many reasons.
 Either way, we always look back and identify what we did right and, more importantly, where it all went wrong.
+Defining key roles in any project is critical to success.
+That is what the RACI Matrix seeks to clarify.

 A key component of project success—what’s called a CSF, or critical success factor—is having a clear, documented, and well-understood approach to the roles that your team members hold within a project.
 When projects fail, it’s not always because the project itself was poorly planned.
 Often, failure occurs because there is a lack of clarity around roles and responsibilities.